odemodelselection/sw_test/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Download a local copy of the repo and run model testing procedure with the following simple steps.
-We use Python 3.8 to run the code: you are free to try higher versions until stated in requirements.txt file libraries can be installed.
+Download a local copy of the repo and run the model testing procedure with the following simple steps.
+We use Python 3.8 to run the code: you are free to try higher versions until stated in the requirements.txt file libraries can be installed.

 <!-- USAGE EXAMPLES -->
 ## Usage
 In the root of the folder, there are two main files: "run_parameter_estimation.py" and "run_model_selection.py".
-The first one can be used to estimate model parameters/initial values based on the options defined in "./data/estimation_setups.csv" file.
+The first one can be used to estimate model parameters/initial values based on the options defined in the "./data/estimation_setups.csv" file.
 The second one is used to conduct model selection according to the model testing procedure described in the above paper.
-This file uses as input the data from the file ("./data/theta_setups.csv") which is the resulting output of running "run_parameter_estimation.py".
-So, in case you don't use our estimation procedure, you need to edit "./data/theta_setups.csv" by putting estimated/given values and define appropriate options accordingly.
+This file uses as input the data from the file "./data/theta_setups.csv" which is the resulting output of running "run_parameter_estimation.py".
+So, in case you don't use our estimation procedure, you need to edit "./data/theta_setups.csv" by putting estimated/given values and defining appropriate options accordingly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>